philipperemy/philipperemy.github.io/_posts/2016-11-04-tinder-deep-learning.md

 layout: post
 title: Deep Learning (Machine Learning) applied to Tinder

-excerpt: We will look at Convolutional Neural Networks, with a fun example of training them to automatically swipe left/right based on a scraped dataset of 200 thousand of pictures from Instagram.
+excerpt: We will look at Convolutional Neural Networks, with a fun example of training them to automatically swipe left/right based on a scraped dataset of thousands of pictures from Instagram.
 ---

 ![png](/images/tinder/tinder-1.png){: .center-image }